 depreciation except in the following cases :

-and residual values as prescribed in Schedule II ofthe Act.
+the useful lives and residual values as prescribed in Schedule II to the Act.

 Computer software - 2 years.

 benefits from the asset, the amortization method is changed to reflect the changed pattern.

 1.7 Borrowing Costs :